totvslabs/pyCarol/README.md

 import os
 os.environ['LONGTASKID'] = task_id
 ```
 We recommend to log only INFO+ information in Carol.
+If no TASK ID is passed it works as a Console Handler.

 ## Settings
 We can use pyCarol to access the settings of your Carol App.